-The USB4000 has both USB and serial port connectors (with the use of an adapter), enabling you to connect the spectrometer to a computer via a USB or serial port.
+The HR2000+ has both USB and serial port connectors (with the use of an adapter), enabling you to connect the spectrometer to a desktop or notebook PC via a USB port.
 However, you must create custom software if using the serial port.
 OceanView software is available if you are connecting via the USB port.